you-github/notebook/mysql_install.md

 mysql -uroot -p123456 -hlocalhost -P3306
 //远程访问
-create user 'raven'@'%' identified by '123456';
+create user 'tmpsql'@'%' identified by '123456';

-grant all on avk.* to 'raven'@'%';
+grant all on avk.* to 'tmpsql'@'%';

 flush privileges;
 //本地访问
-create user 'raven'@'localhost' identified by '123456';
+create user 'tmpsql'@'localhost' identified by '123456';

-grant all on avk.* to 'raven'@'localhost';
+grant all on avk.* to 'tmpsql'@'localhost';

 flush privileges;